Chiba (city): Medieval period

 The Chiba clan's power and influence declined because of wars around the Kantō region during the Nanboku-chō and Muromachi periods.
-In the 16th century, instead of the Chiba clan, the Hara clan, which was one of the servants of Chiba clan, wielded power in this region.
+In the 16th century, the Hara clan, which were vassals of Chiba clan, took control of the region from the Chiba clan and built Inohana Castle.
 In the Sengoku period, the Hara clan was forcibly removed by Ashikaga Yoshiaki (足利義明, not to be confused with 足利義昭).
 Then, Ashikaga Yoshiaki was also removed by the Sakai (酒井 not to be confused with the Sakai clan in Mikawa) clan, which was one of the servants of the Satomi (里見) clan.
 Finally both the Chiba and Sakai clans were annihilated by Toyotomi Hideyoshi.

 Later history

 In the Edo period, the Oyumi (生実氏), Morikawa (森川氏) clan, and the Sakura (佐倉氏) clans governed the area now occupied by the city.
 A part of the area was also governed directly by the Tokugawa Bakufu.
 The Oyumi clan governed their territory stably.
 On the other hand, according to the Sakura clan, from the beginning of the Edo period, changed governors frequently, including Takeda Nobuyoshi, Matsudaira Tadateru, Ogasawara Yoshitsugu (小笠原吉次), and Doi Toshikatsu.
 Finally the Hotta clan stabilized the governance of their territory.
 Chiba prospered in this period as a shukuba (宿場) post-town of the Tokugawa shogunate.